moizkhurram/Python-Remote_Access_Tool/README.md

 # Python-Remote_Access_Tool with Cammand and Control Server.
-Simple implementation of RAT (Remote Access Trojan)  malware with python.
+Simple implementation of RAT (Remote Access Tool)  malware with python.